 I am one of the hundreds, perhaps thousands of people navigating around your college students as they stumble through the waning days of their fall semester.
-My husband is one of their professors and our family lives in a residential college for first years in a midwestern university.
+My husband is one of their professors, and our family lives in a residential college for first years at a midwestern university.
 We are your student’s neighbors and sometimes their friends.
 We are parents ourselves, but we are not their parents.

 For some of your kids, it is their first trip home after the frenetic drop-off at the beginning of the year.
-They are emotionally and physically exhausted from a long and intense few months here on campus, and they are ready to bust out.
-They’ve been through a lot — hopefully mostly good things — and they are just making a break for the door as fast as they can.
+They are emotionally and physically exhausted from a long and intense few months here on campus and ready to bust out.
+They’ve been through a lot — hopefully primarily good things — and they are just making a break for the door as fast as possible.

 But a campus is still a living and breathing place, even when the students are gone, just like your homes continue to operate when they are here with us.
 Every campus makes impassioned pleas to students with basic holiday departure reminders, but they are routinely ignored in the fog of finals and prolonged adolescence.
 We Campus Adults would like to partner with you, the Primary Adults in their lives, to ensure that some of this gets through.

 9 things college students need to do before they leave campus for winter break

 As much as 90% of our campus security team’s time is spent removing tape from the door locks that students put there so their doors don’t latch.
 Somehow, as bright as they are, students haven’t figured out how to avoid losing their keys.

 On many campuses, this causes significant security equipment malfunctions, especially once the students leave for extended periods.
 Stop doing this.
 Be a grownup.
 Lock your door, and don’t create a security risk for everyone else.